View our Agenda

 • How to transform existing regrets into a positive force and a coherent culture.

-• Why regrets of inaction outnumber regrets of action — and how to enlist that insight to spark innovation.
+• Why regrets of inaction outnumber regrets of action — and how to use that insight to spark innovation.

 • Speaker: David York, Esq., CPA, Managing Partner, York Howell